BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 ## Considerations on multi-digit DATEV tax codes

 In the proposed accounting files, DATEV tax codes are included in the **1- and 2-digit version**.
 In a DATEV system, the 2-digit codes 17, 18, 19, 91, 92, 94, 95 initiate TWO TVA bookings (USt AND VSt, eg. for reverse charge transactions) instead of just ONE (USt or VSt).
-In Banana, a user would have to book 3 steps/ bookings instead of just one (see eg. https://www.banana.ch/area/de/node/11145).
+With Banana type of automatic accounts, a user would have to book this transactions in 2 or 3 steps/ bookings, instead of just one (see eg. https://www.banana.ch/area/de/node/11145).
 All this is illustrated here:

 ![here](https://github.com/RobertUlb/Germany/blob/patch-1/E%C3%9CRDossier/1_Accounting%20File%20E%C3%9CR%20and%20Anlagenspiegel/DATEV%20SKR03%20Kontenpl%C3%A4ne/1_2_digit%20tax%20code%20comparison.png "table")